stakater-lab/docker-training/labs/05-compose/commands.md

 #### Step 3b

-Add a volume mount in the container.
-[File contents](step3b/docker-compose.yml)
+Edit the compose file and add a volume mount in the container. [docker-compose.yml](step3b/docker-compose.yml)

 `vi docker-compose.yml`